springernature/frontend-playbook/practices/accessibility.md

 ## How we conform

 It's not enough to ensure that we build accessible sites - we need to ensure we maintain them as well - it's quite common for sites to degrade over time, as new features are added.
-To this end we use [pa11y] - a tool that we developed in-house, to allow us to monitor the accessibility of our site over time.
+To this end we use [pa11y] - a tool that we developed in-house, to allow us to monitor the accessibility of our sites over time.

 We have also created [a simple accessibility checklist], to help people become familiar with the guidelines/standards, and to aid us when manually assessing pages.